 In short, Crazy Egg permits one to build heatmaps and track any visitors every click predicated on where they are specifically clicking inside your site that’s a long means of saying that you’re researching your website’s usability.

 It permits you to really find out what portions of your site users have found most interesting and clicking on the many.
-It can allow one to improve your web site design and in character conversion.
-Installation is very simple too, and their 30-day money-back guarantee on all accounts is a nice touch.
+It can allow one to improve your website design and in character conversion.

 Best Analytics Tool #6: Open Web Analytics